 Thinking tactically about what’s coming in Q1, returns will be a huge challenge for brands but also an opportunity for brands that have the appropriate infrastructure in place to handle a large influx in returned inventory.

 Managing inventory will remain a key challenge and opportunity for brands throughout 2024.
 And that’s in terms of deciding what inventory, and how much, to buy, what to do with returned items, and how inventory is managed across different sales channels including a brand’s direct Shopify store, and the Amazon, Target, Walmart, and other wholesale channels they sell into.
-Forecasting is difficult given that brands have significant lead time to place orders, move that product to the warehouse, merchandise product on their website, and ship it out.
+Forecasting is difficult given that brands have significant lead time to place orders, move that product to the warehouse, merchandise the product on their website, and ship it out.
 The challenge is compounded by the volatility of today’s markets.

 Do you see signs that brand and shopper expectations are evolving as it relates to fulfillment, shipping, and delivery?
 If so, what should 3PLs prioritize or keep top of mind?

 MH: A brand’s speed to customer will continue to be important.
 It’s becoming increasingly difficult for consumers to accept receiving a delivery in three, four, or even seven days.
 The second thing brands need to focus on is managing their multi-channel inventory.
 This is critical and the brands I find having the most success are those selling across different channels.
 Commerce is no longer single-channel.
 Commerce is everything.
 It’s everywhere.
 It’s selling through a direct Shopify website or on Amazon, Costco, Target, and Walmart.
-You might have your own brick and mortar boutique on Main Street, but it’s critical for brands to optimize for where their customers are to ensure they’re always top of mind and maintain that sale.
+You might have your own brick-and-mortar boutique on Main Street, but it’s critical for brands to optimize for where their customers are to ensure they’re always top of mind and maintain that sale.

 How do you see brands and their shoppers prioritizing sustainability in 2024?